 We provide full-day kindergarten and before and after school options.

-Our program runs from September through June.
-We offer full-time and part-time enrollments.
-Children go outside every day; weather permitting.
+We offer full-time and part-time enrollments and accept enrollments throughout the year.
+Children go outside every day weather permitting.

 We offer parents observation times for their children to get to know our program for 2-3 hours while their parents complete some paperwork.
 This helps the child and the parent transition.
 The child will bond with staff and the parents can become more comfortable with our operations.